SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

 \subsubsection{Lack of effectiveness}

-The basic assumption that underpins much of the belief in transparency is that it will lead to accountability, better behaviour, and increased public trust.

-The case against transparency as a mechanism that leads to accountability is centred around the gap between the dissemination of information and its usefulness in enabling sanctions on a misbehaving party~\cite{fox2007uncertain}.
+The assumption that underpins much of the belief in transparency is that it will lead to accountability, better behaviour, and increased public trust.
+Criticism of this assumption is centred around the gap between the dissemination of information and its usefulness in enabling sanctions on a misbehaving party~\cite{fox2007uncertain}.

-Etzioni~\cite{doi:10.1111/j.1467-9760.2010.00366.x} has argued that there is little evidence that supports the view that transparency is an effective accountability mechanism.
-In particular, he argues that transparency is not an alternative to regulation -- it can only complement it -- in the sense that regulations cannot be replaced by offloading the responsibility of demanding and analysing data to citizens who do not have the time or other resources to handle these tasks.
+Etzioni has argued that there is little evidence that supports the view that transparency is an effective accountability mechanism~\cite{doi:10.1111/j.1467-9760.2010.00366.x}.
+The argument is that transparency is no alternative to regulation (it can only be complementary) because regulations cannot be replaced by offloading the responsibility of demanding and analysing data to citizens without the time or other resources to handle these tasks.

-This account is backed up by Ferry and Eckersley, who found that, in the UK the replacement of formal audits with requirements for English local authorities to publish datasets with little contextual information has weakened accountability.
-However, they also note that in countries without regulations that implement effective accountability, however, transparency can be effective at bypassing corrupt official audit processes~\cite{ferry2015accountability}.
+This is backed up by Ferry and Eckersley, who found that, in the UK, the replacement of formal audits with requirements for English local authorities to publish datasets (with little contextual information) weakened accountability~\cite{ferry2015accountability}.
+In countries without regulations that implement effective accountability, however, transparency can be effective at bypassing corrupt official audit processes~\cite{ferry2015accountability}.

-The issue is that information being transmitted about a bad outcome cannot prevent that bad outcome because it has already taken place.
-Moreover, it does not prevent future bad outcomes either as it does not by itself mitigate their possibility.
-A practical example of this is mandated disclosures such as nutrition labels, which do not prevent any nutritional harms that, in any case, are linked to many factors beyond the nutritional information of a food item.
+The issue is that information being transmitted about a bad outcome does not prevent it.
+Moreover, it does not prevent future bad outcomes either as it does not, by itself, mitigate their possibility.
+A practical example of this is mandated disclosures such as nutrition labels, which do not prevent any nutritional harms that, in any case, are linked to many factors beyond the nutritional value of a food item.
 The same is likely to be true with proposals for data and privacy nutrition labels.
 A label stating that a dataset has flaws does not prevent anyone from using the dataset and producing a flawed model trained on that dataset.